iamjakemonroe/Iamjakemonroe/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Helper Chat Application.
+- 🔭 I’m currently working on a Helper Chat Application.
 - 🌱 I’m currently learning react-native
 - 👯 I’m looking to collaborate on Github
 - 📫 How to reach me via gmail emmanueljakeokeowo@gmail.com